forthy42/net2o/wiki/threefish.md

-I use Keccak in Duplex mode, which gives both encryption and authentication in one go (it's an AEAD cipher - authenticated encryption and decryption).
+I use Keccak in Duplex mode, which gives both encryption and authentication in one go (it's an AEAD cipher - authenticated encryption with associated data).
 For block ciphers, AEAD usually requires a second function, e.g. a hash or at least a good enough checksum protected by the cypher itself.

 However, for Threefish, there's a reasonably good hash mode, with "reasonably good" as in "was finalist in the SHA-3 competition" (as crypto primitive for the Skein3 hash function).
-None of the finalists failed for security weaknesses; Threefish is just slower when implementd in hardware.
+None of the finalists failed for security weaknesses; Threefish is just slower when implemented in hardware.

 Now, unlike Keccak, the Skein mode for Threefish can not be used to encrypt and hash the plaintext in one go.
 Even though the algorithm